bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 - `python main.py --p "cat with three eyes`  - to set prompt

-- `python main.py --p "cat with three eyes` --n 100 - to set number of iterations to 100
+- `python main.py --p "cat with three eyes` --n 100 - to set the number of iterations to 100

 -  `python stable-diffusion.py --p "cat with three eyes" --b 2` to set batch size to 2 (No of images to generate)

 ## Containerize Script using Docker

 Docker is the easiest way to run TensorFlow on a GPU since the host machine only requires the [NVIDIA® driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver).
-To containerize the inference code, we we will create a `Dockerfile`.
+To containerize the inference code, we will create a `Dockerfile`.
 The Dockerfile is a text document that contains the commands that specify how the image will be built.

 ```Dockerfile
 FROM tensorflow/tensorflow:2.10.0-gpu